 The compilation operation is performed by calling the compile() API method.
 This operation processes all the info related to the HVI application, including the necessary HVI resources and the HVI statements included in the HVI sequences.
 The compilation generates a binary compiled output that can be loaded to the hardware instruments for their HVI engine to execute it.
-As an output, the compile() API method provides an object that can tell to the user how many PXI sync resources are necessary to be reserved to execute the HVI application.
+As an output, the compile() API method provides an object that can tell the user how many PXI sync resources are necessary to be reserved to execute the HVI application.

 '''

 Compile HVI sequences

 hvi = sequencer.compile()

+print(hvi.compile_status.to_string())

 print("HVI Compiled")

 print("This HVI programming example needs to reserve {} PXI trigger resources to

-execute".format(len(hvi.compile_status.sync_resources)))
+execute".format(len(hvi.compile status.sync resources)))

 '''